 This article explores what factors a lender will consider when determining the type of self employed income proof you’ll need when you’re running your own business, and also offers a behind-the-scenes understanding of the different types of loans that are available for self employed borrowers.

 How to use the advice in this article?

-First, get yourself a coffee – it does get a bit heavy, because we’re rolling dozens of lender policies in to the one article.
+- Get yourself a coffee – it does get a bit heavy, because we’re rolling dozens of lender policies in to the one article.

 - Scan the headlines to find something that is relevant to you, and read the section meaningfully.

-Note: If you are a Director of any company, it will show up on your credit report and your lender will investigate and request to verify the income from that source.
+If you are a Director of any company, it will show up on your credit report and your lender will investigate and request to verify the income from that source.
 If you have a company that’s not trading and your Accountant can confirm in writing then this can normally be waived.

-This is without doubt the best form of self employed income proof when you’re applying for a loan.
+Using the fully verified income method (full doc) if you’re after home loans for self employed is without doubt the best form of self employed income proof when you’re applying for a loan.
 It’s not the simplest, but it will give you access to the most options and the best deals.

 Basically, a full doc loan requires a fully verified income assessment, where you provide all the documents the lender wants to assess your income in detail.

 By requesting your self employed income proof via all your financial documents available it’s more likely they are providing you with a loan you can afford to pay back, whilst also avoiding fraud and possible loss to the lender (they have a lot of data to help them create their lending policies).